If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 Charcoal grills can be used to grill in the rain, providing they have a lid or cover with a chimney to allow heat, carbon monoxide, and smoke to escape while avoiding wet charcoal.

 Keeping the lid closed will prevent the fire from going out and making the surroundings catch fire, but it will increase the temperature inside the grill, which may cause the food to burn during bad weather.

 Also Read: Can I Leave My Weber Grill Outside?

 Is It Dangerous To Grill In The Rain?

-Another aspect to consider about grilling in the rain is the elements’ danger.
+Another aspect to consider when grilling in the rain day is the elements’ danger.
 Strong winds can kick up charcoal embers, igniting clothing or nearby flammable materials.

-Lightning is probably the biggest and most severe danger to grilling in the rain.
+Lightning is probably the biggest and most severe danger when you grill in the rain.
 If the rain is accompanied by lightning, it is best to postpone your grilling until the storm has passed.